-- Graduated high school or have earned a G.E.D.
+- Graduated High School or have earned a G.E.D.

-- Submit a manager recommendation form
+- Must have secured a manager recommendation

 - An overall minimum GPA of 3.0 is required (a copy of current transcript is required)

-- Must be willing to sign a service commitment agreement
+- Must be willing to sign a service commitment agreement.

 After you are accepted into Project LINC, you must adhere to the following program requirements in order to remain enrolled: